BrandenPavon/SMABacktest/README.md

 - [X] Update to include visualization
 - [X] Include commission and slippage rate in user input
 - [ ] Make heatmap and allow user to choose static inputs and dynamic inputs
+- [ ] Include a file that allows users to choose custom ticker symbols
 - [ ] Make it pretty